worldbank/dime-data-handbook/README.md

 ## Free e-version

-You can read a free e-version of a the book  [here](https://worldbank.github.io/dime-data-handbook).
+You can read a free e-version of a the book [here](https://worldbank.github.io/dime-data-handbook) or download the published book as PDF here [here](https://hdl.handle.net/10986/35594).

 ## Feedback